manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/features/CustomTibcoEMSGateway.md

 * When one of the subscribed subjects publish a message on the Message Bus:
   * If the configuration in Generic Table CustomTibcoEMSGatewayResolver **has** an Action associated:
     * The Action is executed, and a message is returned.
-      * The message returned will be sent to Tibco along the corresponding Topic.
+      * The message returned will be sent to Tibco along the corresponding Topic or Queue.
   * If the configuration in Generic Table CustomTibcoEMSGatewayResolver **does not have** an Action associated:
-    * The message received from the Message Bus is directly sent to Tibco along the corresponding Topic.
+    * The message received from the Message Bus is directly sent to Tibco along the corresponding Topic or Queue.

+The logic associated with the Topic and Queue is defined on the Generic Table CustomTibcoEMSGateway:

+* The messages in TextMessage format always will be sent along the Queue.
+  * It's possible to compress text messages.
+* The default behavior is sent messages along the corresponding Topic.

 When the subject CustomTibcoEMSGatewayInvalidateCache is received the cache with the subscribed subjects will be reloaded from MES.